oceanprotocol/docs/discover/README.md

 How? **By helping _you_ monetize AI models and data, while preserving privacy.**

 Ocean is a decentralized data exchange protocol.
 Its core tech is:
-- Data NFTs & datatokens: an on-ramp and off-ramp for data assets into DeFi.
-MetaMask is now a data wallet; Gnosis Safe a data DAO.
+- Data NFTs & datatokens, to enable token-gated access control, data wallets, data DAOs, and more.
 - Compute-to-data: buy & sell private data, while preserving privacy

 **Ocean users are:**